Chart Color Schemes

 AreaSearch assessment of residential development activity positions Craignish - Dundowran Beach among the top 25% of areas assessed nationwide

-Craignish-Dundowran Beach has seen approximately 35 new homes approved annually over the past five financial years, totalling 178 homes.
-As of FY26, 46 approvals have been recorded.
-On average, 4.9 new residents arrive per dwelling constructed each year between FY21 and FY25.
-This outpaces supply, potentially increasing prices and competition among buyers.
+Craignish - Dundowran Beach has seen approximately 35 new homes approved each year over the past five financial years, totalling 178 homes.
+In the current financial year FY-26, 48 approvals have been recorded to date.
+On average, 4.9 new residents per dwelling constructed have arrived annually between FY-21 and FY-25.
+This demand exceeds supply, which typically influences housing prices positively and intensifies competition among buyers.

-The average construction cost of new properties is $341,000, aligning with regional patterns.
-In FY26, there have been $2.8 million in commercial approvals, indicating limited commercial development focus.
-Compared to the rest of Queensland, Craignish-Dundowran Beach has 52.0% less development activity per person.
-This constrained new construction can reinforce demand and pricing for existing homes.
+New properties are constructed at an average expected cost of $341,000, aligning with regional trends.
+Commercial development has seen $2.8 million in approvals this financial year, indicating limited focus on commercial projects compared to the rest of Queensland, where Craignish - Dundowran Beach has 52.0% less development activity per person.
+This constrained new construction often reinforces demand and pricing for existing homes.
+All recent building activity consists of detached houses, maintaining the area's low-density nature and attracting space-seeking buyers, with approximately 184 people per approval.

 Frequently Asked Questions - Development